 Finally, take advantage of your three annual free credit reports to make sure your credit reports are free of damaging errors.

-To summarize, here’s an example of what the credit profile of someone who has an 850 credit score might look like:
+To summarize, here’s an example of what the credit profile of someone who has an 850 credit score might look like, as we illustrated in the infographic above: